 Four: Differences in Hind Leg Shape

-According to AKC, This has been bred to extremes in America, as seen in the current breed standard at the American Kennel Club’s website.
+According to AKC, This has been bred to extremes in America, as seen in the current breed standard on the American Kennel Club’s website.

 Wolves do not need a permanent fake crouch because they stalk so well without any modifications from humans.